Skip to product information

 Sizes available: #1 (Trade gallon)

-Common names: Blue-stemmed Goldenrod
+Common names: Blue-stemmed Goldenrod, Axillary Goldenrod, Woodland Goldenrod, Wreath Goldenrod

 Family: Asteraceae